-- 1 First partner talks (yes, this point is just about free) - 1 Second partner talks (&3rd in group of three) - 1 Talk is well-planned for 15 (25) minutes without ending way early or rushing - 1 Presenters are prepared and know what they need to say and do - 1 Presenters speak clearly and fluently without just reading script or slides - 1 Presenters make effective use of chosen technology (whiteboard, slides, whatever)
+- 1 Both/all partners talk - 1 Talk is well-planned for 12 (18) minutes without ending way early or rushing - 1 Presenters are prepared and know what they need to say and do - 1 Presenters speak clearly and fluently without just reading script or slides - 1 Presenters make effective use of chosen technology (whiteboard, slides, Zoom, whatever) - 1 Submits "who did what" evaluation, citations, slides (if any)

 The presentation is worth 10% of the final course grade.
-I will normally assign both partners the same grade, but I may make adjustments in exceptional circumstances.
+I will normally assign both partners the same grade, but I may make adjustments if circumstances warrant.